komabe0516/test/README.md

 # test
-hello！this is my first repository.I'm a student from JOU in China
+Hello！This is my first repository.I'm a student from JOU in China